5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 BEHAVIORAL SIGNATURE

-- Ending roles, relationships, habits, or narratives that have completed their purpose
+• Ending roles, relationships, habits, or narratives that have run their course

-- Noticing new life as a fragile stirring, not a victory lap
+• Noticing new life as a fragile stirring—not a triumphant “I’m back” story

 ADVANCED LENS (FOR SEASONED READERS)

-- Death vs. Judgment: Death is release of a particular identity or chapter.
-Judgment is the awakening that reinterprets the whole life-story.
-Death clears ground; Judgment calls you onto it.
+• Death vs. Judgment: Death is the end of a particular identity or chapter.
+Judgment is the awakening that reinterprets the whole story—and calls you to live differently because of it.
+The confusion is treating Judgment like Death (“I must let go”) when it’s actually claiming and answering (“I must respond”).

 COMMON DISTORTION